From discrete-time policies to continuous-time diffusion samplers: Asymptotic equivalences and faster training: Experiments

-We use a well-established primary metric: the ELBO of the target distribution computed using the learned sampler and the true log-partition function, estimated using $N$-step Euler-Maruyama integration.
-In our notation, the ELBO is $\log\widehat Z=\E_{\widehat X\sim\widehat\P}\left[-\gE(\widehat X_N)+\log\frac{\widehat{\Q}(\widehat X\mid \widehat X_N)}{\widehat{\P}(\widehat X)}\right]$ (see \eqref{eq:metrics} for details).
-While recent work on diffusion samplers has used a discretization with uniform-length time intervals for both integration and training, we vary the time discretization.
+\looseness=-1 While recent work on diffusion samplers has used a discretization with uniform-length time intervals for both training and sampling, we vary the time discretization.
 Unless stated otherwise, we evaluate ELBO using $N_{\rm eval}=100$ uniform discretization steps.
-However, during training, we vary the number of time steps $N_{\rm train}$ and their placement:
+However, during training, we vary the number of time steps $N_{\rm train}$ and their placement, considering three schemes (see \Cref{fig:discretizers}) for partitioning the interval $[0,1]$: